stormpath/express-stormpath/docs/social_login.rst

 On your application page, click the "Account Stores" tab, then click the "Add Account Store" button.
-From the drop down list, select your newly created Google Directory, then save your changes.
+From the drop down list, select your newly created Google Directory, and click "Create Mappings" to save your changes.

+**TODO: Does the priority order matter?
+Should be discussed here**

 That's it!